2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Louisiana

 Women make up 72% of the liberal arts / sciences and humanities majors at the school.

-Full Liberal Arts / Sciences & Humanities at Baton Rouge Community College Report
+Read full report on Liberal Arts / Sciences & Humanities at Baton Rouge Community College

 Women make up 75% of the liberal arts / sciences and humanities majors at the school.

-Bossier Parish Community College ranked #6 on this year’s Most Popular Liberal Arts & Humanities Associate Degree Schools in Louisiana list.
-Located in the city of Bossier City, Bossier Parish Community College is a public college with a medium-sized student population.
+Bossier Parish Community College came in at #6 in this year’s edition of the Most Popular Liberal Arts & Humanities Associate Degree Schools in Louisiana ranking.
+Located in the city of Bossier City, Bossier Parish Community College is a public college with a moderately-sized student population.

 Women make up 74% of the liberal arts / sciences and humanities majors at the school.